modelingevolution/StreamingServer/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Application is created by [ModelingEvolution](https://modelingevolution.com) and it's open-sourced project so feel free to use it wherever you want!
+Application was created by [ModelingEvolution](https://modelingevolution.com) and it's open-sourced project so feel free to use it wherever you want!

 Full tutorial is available [here](https://www.modelingevolution.com/rasp-player-tutorial).